Trump launches lewd attack on DeSantis over dig at possible Stormy Daniels indictment

 The governor did accuse “Soros-funded prosecutors” of weaponsing their office “to impose a political agenda on society at the expense of the rule of law and public safety”.

-The post included a blurry picture of Mr DeSantis allegedly partying with underage girls at a party with alcohol when he taught at a school in Georgia.
+The post included a blurry and unverified picture of a man resembling Mr DeSantis allegedly partying with underage girls at a party with alcohol when he taught at a school in Georgia.

 The lewd, homophobic attack on the Florida governor initially appeared in shorter form without the attached photo but was deleted.